J. J. Jones (quarterback)

-John Eddie "J. J." Jones (April 16, 1952 – July 9, 2009) was an American professional football quarterback in the National Football League.
+John Eddie "J. J." Jones (April 16, 1952 – July 9, 2009) was an American professional football player who was a quarterback in the National Football League (NFL).
 He was signed by the New York Jets as an undrafted free agent in 1975, the team's first African-American quarterback.
-He also played with the Calgary Stampeders of the CFL from 1976–77.
-He played college football at Fisk.
+He also played with the Calgary Stampeders of the Canadian Football League (CFL) from 1976 to 1977.
+He played college football for the Fisk Bulldogs.